awolkiyya/24hrs-challenge/README.md

 📞 Support
 For issues or support, feel free to reach out via email at support@filesharing.com or open an issue on the project’s GitHub repository.

-© 2025 Tina Mart Tenanet File Sharing
+© 2025 Tenanet File Sharing
 You can copy this content into a file named `README.md` to use it in your project.
 Let me know if you need further adjustments!